geoserver/geoserver-history/doc/user/source/webadmin/data/layers.rst

 In order to delete a layer, click on the check box on the left side of each layer row.
 As shown below, multiple layers can be checked for removal on a single results page.
 It should be noted, however, that selections for removal will not persist from one results pages to the next.

 .. figure:: ../images/data_layers_delete.png
-   :align: left
+   :align: center

    *Layers nurc:Img_Sample, sf:restricted, sf:streams selected for deletion*

 All layers can be selected for removal by enabling the checkbox in the header row.

 .. figure:: ../images/data_layers_delete_all.png
-   :align: left
+   :align: center

    *All layers selected to be deleted*

-Once layer(s) are checked, the "Remove selected resources" link is activated.
+Once layer(s) are checked, the :guilabel:`Remove selected resources` link is activated.
 Upon clicking on the link, you will be asked to confirm or cancel the deletion.
-Selecting "OK" successfully deletes the layer.
+Selecting :guilabel:`OK` successfully deletes the layer.